Purpose: Cataloged books require physical processing before they enter the stacks.

 - Newly cataloged books are placed on carts in designated areas of Technical Services to be picked up by student workers.

-- Call numbers, book plates, flags and any additional paperwork necessary to help with delivery are left in the book.
+- Book plates, flags and any additional paperwork necessary to help with delivery are left in the book.

 - Advertisements, order slips, “no order” slips and OCLC searching slips are removed from the book and reused/recycled.